top of page

 Erin Hawley, wearing blue glasses

-Erin is a writer, game enthusiast, accessibility consultant, and editorial director living in New Jersey..
-Her disabilities are Muscular Dystrophy and anxiety. .As for reading, her favorite genres are mystery/thriller, fantasy, and sci-fi, but she reads a wide range of genres regularly.
-Erin is ridiculously excited for this readathon!
-You can subscribe to her booktube channel or follow her Twitter at @geekygimp.
+Erin is a writer, accessibility consultant, and editorial director living in New Jersey..
+Her disabilities are Muscular Dystrophy and anxiety.
+Her favorite book genres are mystery and fantasy, but she reads a wide range of genres regularly.
+You can subscribe to her booktube channel or check out her podcast, Everything You Know About Disability is Wrong, with co-host Lily!

 Capture.PNG